 Are Whirlpool® washing machine components interchangeable with other brands?

 If you’re the owner of a Whirlpool® washing machine and you’re having trouble with some of the components, then you should only use Whirlpool-specific parts with your washer.
 Using other parts that aren’t Whirlpool brand may damage your machine or void your warranty.

 Can I repair my own washing machine, or should I call a professional?

 While you can certainly try to troubleshoot your washing machine using your owner’s manual, if you’re not well-versed or familiar with washing machine repairs, then it’s probably best to leave it to a professional.
+Learn more about how to fix your washing machine.
 For Whirlpool owners, you can schedule a service appointment for appliance repairs.